Philosophy (PHIL) 337

 - explain important concepts and theories in the area of business ethics.

-- formulate and defend reasoned positions on ethical issues specific to business practice.
+- formulate reasoned positions on ethical issues specific to business practice.

-- demonstrate improved critical thinking, writing, and ethical decision-making skills.
+- develop critical thinking, writing, and ethical decision-making skills.

 |Assignment 1 (Short Essays)||30%|

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Allhoff, F., Sager, A., Vaidya, A. J. (Eds.)
 (2017).
 Business in Ethical Focus (2nd ed.).
 Peterborough, ON: Broadview Press.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.